-Video: Homeless man snatches 3-year-old from grandmother in broad daylight, thwarted by Good Samaritans
+Video: Homeless man snatches 3-year-old from grandmother in broad daylight, thwarted by good Samaritans

 NYC is seeing surge in violent attacks by homeless suspects, as number of vagrants reaches highest level since Great Depression

-Shocking video from New York City shows a homeless man suddenly snatch a three-year-old girl from her grandmother and run off Monday in a broad daylight kidnapping attempt in the Bronx.
+Shocking video from New York City shows a homeless man suddenly snatch a 3-year-old girl from her grandmother and run off Monday in a broad-daylight kidnapping attempt in the Bronx.

-Good Samaritans intervened and rescued the three-year-old from 27-year-old Santiago Salcedo’s clutches – before witnesses told WABC the homeless man then walked back across the street to his scooter, stared at people who called for the police, and then took off.
+Good Samaritans intervened and rescued the 3-year-old from 27-year-old Santiago Salcedo’s clutches – before witnesses told WABC the homeless man then walked back across the street to his scooter, stared at people who called for the police, and then took off.
 Police located him later in the day.

-Surveillance footage obtained from the BP gas station on the corner of E. Tremont and Baisley Avenues in Schuylerville shows a 65-year-old woman walking along the sidewalk holding hands with her two toddler grandsons on one side and her three-year-old granddaughter on the other at about 1:20 p.m.
-A man seen with a comforter draped over his shoulders and back like a shawl approached the group at the corner.
+Surveillance footage obtained from the BP gas station on the corner of East Tremont and Baisley avenues in Schuylerville shows a 65-year-old woman walking along the sidewalk holding hands with her two toddler grandsons on one side and her 3-year-old granddaughter on the other at about 1:20 p.m.
+A man seen with a comforter draped over his shoulders and back like a shawl approaches the group at the corner.
 He suddenly bends down and grabs the girl, wrapping her in the blanket, before quickly running off.

 NYC POLICE IDENTIFY ROBBERY SUSPECT WANTED IN BROAD DAYLIGHT BEAT DOWN OF ELDERLY WOMAN CAUGHT ON CAMERA